Position/Title: Assistant Professor and McIntosh Family Professor in Poultry Nutrition

 Elijah is an enthusiastic monogastric nutritionist with strong interests in contributing to intellectual and technical innovations for efficient, safe, high quality, sustainable and profitable animal protein industry.
-One of the thematic areas of research that he has made notable contributions over the years is in advancing understanding of the application of exogenous feed enzymes to improve nutrient utilization, modulate gut health, reduce feed cost and minimize nutrients excretion into the environment.
+One of the thematic areas of research that he has made notable contributions over the years is in advancing the understanding of the application of exogenous feed enzymes to improve nutrient utilization, modulate gut health, reduce feed cost and minimize nutrients excretion into the environment.

 Current Research Projects

-Another serious problem in modern poultry is dysfunctional skeletal system.
+Another serious problem in modern poultry is the dysfunctional skeletal system.
 There are two main concerns relating to skeletal disorders in poultry: (a) osteoporosis in egg-laying hens; (b) leg disorders caused by rapid bone growth in broiler (meat-type) chickens.
 Both of these disorders cause concern for animal welfare and also impacts food safety as broken bones and bone splinters find their way into the food chain.
-Our group is studying ways to manipulate perinatal nutrition for stronger skeletal growth in early life to improve later life productivity, skeletal integrity and welfare.
+Our group is studying ways to manipulate perinatal nutrition for stronger skeletal growth in early life to improve later life productivity, skeletal integrity, and welfare.

 Graduate Student Information

 We have access to advanced poultry research facilities ranging from isolator units for specific pathogen studies, hatchery to modular barns for any scale of poultry nutrition research.
 The Department of Animal Biosciences has more than 30 faculty members with a range of expertise to draw upon.
-Students have access to the state of the art instrumentations for high-throughput genomics, spectrometry, chromatography, microscopy, microfluidics, cell culture and advanced nutrition analytics.
-All these provides an excellent training environment for graduate students in terms of modern facilities, a large cohort of graduate students, a large pool of expertise to serve in graduate advisory committees and faculty to interact with in a well-organized graduate program.
+Students have access to the state of the art instrumentations for high-throughput genomics, spectrometry, chromatography, microscopy, microfluidics, cell culture, and advanced nutrition analytics.
+All these provide an excellent training environment for graduate students in terms of modern facilities, a large cohort of graduate students, a large pool of expertise to serve in graduate advisory committees and faculty to interact with in a well-organized graduate program.